Ccbirdy/AE2122WS/README.md

  	:hourglass_flowing_sand: the one with **(light)** is a compressed version of the other one, for easier/fast online preview

 ## :monocle_face: How to use the scanned image enhancer?
+0.
-convert in.jpg -compress none out.ppm // convert jpg into ppm so c++ can easier read and process
+> convert in.jpg -compress none out.ppm

 - If you want to use [plain_version](2_project/plain_version)  <br>
   1. put **out.ppm** in this folder